czhc/aws-security-workshop/07-CT-Athena-Lab/README.md

 # Analyzing Cloud Trail Logs with Athena

+For this exercise, we will be analyzing audit trails that have been generated throughout the Immersion Day activities using AWS Athena.

-1. For this exercies we will need an S3 bucket.
+1. For this exercies we will need an S3 bucket to store Athena query results.
 To create an S3 bucket execute the following command in the Cloud9 Terminal

  **:heavy_exclamation_mark: Make sure you use your replace the bucket name in the command below with a unique name.**

 ```
-aws s3api create-bucket --bucket [yourname-bkksecurity] --region ap-southeast-1 --create-bucket-configuration LocationConstraint=ap-southeast-1
+aws s3api create-bucket --bucket aws-athena-query-results-<YOUR ACCOUNT ID>-us-east-1 --region us-east-1

 ```
 ![images](images/s3bucket.png)